 Since the smart bird feeder device belongs outdoors, power also stands as a concern.
-Our plans were to avoid the user recharging the device inside, if possible, and to be able to power the entire smart bird feeder device for up to 3 hours or more on a single charge.
+Our current plans are to avoid the user recharging the device inside, if possible, and to be able to power the entire smart bird feeder device for up to 3 hours or more on a single charge.
 We are currently investigating self-charging options such as solar power.
-Also, the battery supply must be large enough to power the processor and peripherals, and this total power needed could only be determined after the system components have been chosen.
-With the size of our bird feeder, and the total power consumption, a constraint arose when trying to incorporate a battery that was powerful enough for our system, while also being small enough to physically attach to our device.
-To mitigate this concern, we looked into low-power modes for the processor so that power consumption can be reduced, but more investigation is required to know how much power and current the entire smart bird feeder device will draw, which will reveal to us how large our battery must be.
+Also, the battery supply must be large enough to power the processor and peripherals, and this total power needed can only be determined after the system components have been chosen.
+Depending on the size of our bird feeder, and the total power consumption, a constraint may arise when trying to incorporate a solar panel and battery that are powerful enough for our system, while also being small enough to physically attach to our device.
+To mitigate this concern, we are looking into low-power modes for the processor so that power consumption can be reduced, but more investigation is required to know how much power and current the entire smart bird feeder device will draw, which will reveal to us how large our battery must be.
 Environmental constraints are also produced as a result of our smart bird feeder device being made for the outdoors.
 Our bird feeder and the electronics within it must be fitted to withstand the weather conditions common to the area in or around Orlando.
-This means that the device should be waterproof. substantially shock-proof, and overall able to avoid any damage or loss of materials due to external weather conditions which could cause corrosion, shorts circuits, etc.
+This means that the device should be waterproof, substantially shock-proof, and overall able to avoid any damage or loss of materials due to external weather conditions which could cause corrosion, shorts circuits, etc.